Music of Albania: Northern Albania

 The Ghegs from North of the Shkumbini River are known for a distinctive variety of sung epic poetry.
 The music of the north is particularly monophonic.
-Many of these are about the struggles of the Albanian people and history, the constant Albanian themes of honour, hospitality, treachery and revenge but also Skanderbeg, a legendary 15th century warrior who led the struggle against the Ottomans.
+Many of these are about the struggles of the Albanian people and history, the constant Albanian themes of honor, hospitality, treachery and revenge but also Skanderbeg, a legendary 15th century warrior who led the struggle against the Ottomans.
 These traditions are a form of oral history for the Ghegs and also preserve and inculcate moral codes and social values, necessary in a society that, until the early 20th century, relied on blood feuds as its primary means of law enforcement.

 The most traditional variety of epic poetry is the Albanian Songs of the Frontier Warriors.
 These epic poems are sung, accompanied by a lahuta.
 It is rarely performed in modern Albania, but is found in the northern highlands within the Dukagjin highlands and Malësia.
 Other styles of epics also include the Këngë trimash or kreshnikësh (Songs of brave men or frontier warriors), ballads and maje krahis (cries).
 Major epics include Mujo and Halil and Halil and Hajrije.

 Somewhat further south, around Dibër and Kërçovë in Macedonia, the lahuta is not used, replaced by the çifteli, a two-stringed instrument in which one string is used for the drone and one for the melody.
 Though men are the traditional performers (exception made for the sworn virgins), women have increasingly been taking part in epic balladry.

 Along with the def, çifteli and sharki are used in a style of dance and pastoral songs.
 Homemade wind instruments are traditionally used by shepherds in northern Albania; these include the zumarë, an unusual kind of clarinet.
 This shepherds' music is "melancholic and contemplative" in tone.
 The songs called maje-krahi are another important part of North Albanian folk song; these were originally used by mountaineers to communicate over wide distances, but are now seen as songs.
 Maje-krahi songs require the full range of the voice and are full of "melismatic nuances and falsetto cries".